sk-zk/TruckLib/docfx/docs/TruckLib.HashFs/hashfs.md

 In a HashFS archive, the identifier of the contained files is a CityHash64 hash of its full path (encoded as UTF-8).
 This means that a file can be retrieved by its path, but it is not possible to list every path in the archive, as the hashes cannot be reversed.
-To deal with this, archives can optionally contain directory listings, which are special files with the path of a directory, enumerating the files and subdirectories it contains.
+To deal with this, archives can optionally contain directory listings, which are special files with the path of a directory, listing the files and subdirectories it contains.
 All but three of the games' `.scs` files contain full directory listings, but mods may not &ndash; the top level listing in particular can be omitted to prevent the official extractor from extracting anything.